Production Portfolio

 Fringe Festivals (2000-present)

-I’ve been working on the international Fringe Festival circuit for almost twenty years, after first stumbling across the San Francisco Fringe Festival at EXIT Theatre in 2000.
+I’ve been working on the international Fringe Festival circuit for over twenty years, after first stumbling across the San Francisco Fringe Festival at EXIT Theatre in 2000.
 As a lighting tech/designer, tour support, and journalist, I’ve traveled to multiple festivals in Canada, the U.S., and Edinburgh.
 Companies and artists I’ve worked for include the San Francisco Fringe Festival, Ambit Theatre, Barry Smith, Naked Empire Bouffon Company, and Christina Augello/EXIT Theatre.
 Additionally, I’ve been a volunteer for the Montreal Fringe Festival, and a Fringe reviewer for StageRush in NYC.
+I’m currently touring my radio play, The Forever Wave, on the international Fringe Festival circuit as a digital option.

 IncivilitySF/Subversion (2017-2020)